prathambhatt7254/data-analysis-agent/README.md

 ## Example

 ```
+Enter the path to your data file: sales_data.csv
+Loaded sales_data.csv
+  Columns: product, category, price, quantity, date, region
+  Rows: 49

 You: What product generated the most revenue?
   [1] Examining dataset structure...
   [2] Running: SELECT product, category, CAST(price AS REAL) * CAST(quantity AS INTEGER) AS revenue FROM data ORDER BY revenue DESC LIMIT 1

-Agent: The product that generated the most revenue is the **Laptop** in the Electronics category, with a total revenue of $4,999.95 (priced at $999.99 with 5 units sold).
+Agent: The product that generated the most revenue is the Laptop in the Electronics
+category, with a total revenue of $4,999.95 (priced at $999.99 with 5 units sold).
 ```

 ## Setup